 Next, type in the name of the user you want to assign the route to, then click apply.

 Check if the Device has an Internet Connection

 Make sure the driver’s iPhone or iPad is connected to the internet.
 The connection status is usually displayed in the status bar at the top of your device’s screen.

-If internet connection is unavailable because of network coverage, move to a location with better connection.
+If the internet connection is unavailable because of network coverage, move to a location with a better connection.